BinayakJha/CereStyle/README.md

 uvicorn main:app --reload
 ```

-The backend will now be running at `http://127.0.0.1:8000`.
+The backend should now be running at `http://127.0.0.1:8000`.

 ---

 ## **Frontend Setup (React)**

-The frontend is built using **React**, offering an intuitive interface for uploading images and receiving fashion suggestions.
+The frontend is built using **React** and provides an intuitive interface for uploading images and receiving fashion suggestions.

 ### **Step 1: Install Frontend Dependencies**